donti17/FMX-Compatibility/README.md

 ## Known Issues and Troubleshooting
 - **Game not working after patching?**
   Make sure you followed the recommended patching method outlined in the [Wiki](https://github.com/XDanfr/FMX-Compatibility/wiki/Recommended-method:-How-to-patch-Title-Updates).
+If it still doesn't work, it is likely `❌ Borked`.
+Please submit an issue regarding this.
 - **Problems with Indie Games?**
   Indie Games often require an Xbox Live connection, which could lead to a potential **ban** from Microsoft if you are using FreeMyXe.
 While these games will generally work when connected, we strongly **recommend using an offline account** to prevent any risk.